Top Quiet Dog Breeds – 15 Peaceful PupsLast updated: by Jessi Larson

-If you’re thinking about getting a dog but worried all the noise they might make, don’t give up hope just yet.
+If you’re thinking about getting a dog but are worried about all the noise they might make, don’t give up hope.
 Instead, explore these quiet dog breeds that barely make a peep.

 All dogs bark, but not all of them will have the neighbors pounding on your door in anger from the noise.
-In fact, there are many lovely dogs out there that are incredibly quiet.
+There are many lovely dogs out there that are incredibly quiet.

 Let’s explore 15 quiet dog breeds that could be just what you’re looking for.